dan-mim/EMS-RL-DRO/README.md

 ## 🧩 Theoretical Foundation

 This repo supports the findings and methodology presented in:

-- **Malisani, Mimouni et al.**, _"Variance-Penalized Distributionally Robust Optimization for Energy Systems"_ (IFPEN, 2024)
+- **Mimouni et al.**_"A Comparative Study of Multi-Stage Stochastic Optimization Approaches for an Energy Management System"_(preprint 2025)
-- **Mimouni et al.**, _"Constrained Wasserstein Barycenters"_: theoretical background for DRO with Wasserstein ambiguity sets.

 ---